 - Does management have concerns that they want us to look into?
-Concerns can be about the internal structure, regulations, complexity of operations, or any prior audit findings
+These could include concerns about the internal structure, regulations, complexity of operations, or prior audit findings.

-Investigative engagements are normally requested by management and/or anonymous tips and focus on alleged, irregular conduct.
-Reasons for investigative engagements include: internal theft, misuse of state property, and/or conflicts of interest.
-The scope of an engagement that is initiated by a managment request depends on the request.
+Since investigative engagements are normally requested by management and/or are initiated by anonymous tips, these focus on the alleged, irregular conduct.
+Reasons for investigative engagements may include: internal theft, misuse of state property, noncompliance with rules or regulations, and/or conflicts of interest.

 The scope of the engagement and/or review is determined from one or more of the following: